 If you are interested in applying to work as an office assistant, please review carefully the following responsibilities and qualifications.
 An applicant's signature on the Employment Application indicates his/her agreement to carry out these responsibilities, and noncompliance with any of these may result in termination of employment.

 - Maintain a friendly and helpful attitude while greeting and assisting all WaLC visitors.Work with a team of other office assistants to provide excellent customer service and seamless coverage for the WaLC's front desk.

 - Participate in ongoing office assistant training.

-- Use the TutorTrac scheduling system to update students’ contact information, to schedule/cancel/delete tutoring appointments, and to monitor students’ and tutors’ visit records.
+- Use the TutorTrac scheduling system to update students’ contact information, schedule/cancel tutoring appointments, and monitor students’ and tutors’ visit records.